Initial data rigidity via Dirac-Witten operators: Dirac-Witten operators as Callias operators

 From now on, we assume that the hypersurface spinor bundle $\Hyp M \to M$ is $\Z/2\Z$-graded as in \cref{Set:HypSpin}.
-Then $e_0 \cdot$ equips $\Hyp M$ with the structure of a relative Dirac bundle with empty support in the sense of Cecchini and Zeidler (cf.~\cite[Def.~2.2]{Cecchini.Zeidler:2023}).
-Since $\DW = D - \frac{1}{2} \tr^g(k) e_0 \cdot$, the Dirac-Witten operator is the Callias operator (\cite[eq.~(3.1)]{Cecchini.Zeidler:2023}) of this relative Dirac bundle associated to the potential $-\frac{1}{2} \tr^g(k)$, which has also been observed by Chai and Wan \cite{Chai.Wan:2022p}.
+We recall that it carries a scalar product, a metric connection $\nabla$ and a skew-adjoint, $\nabla$-parallel $TM$-Clifford multiplication such that the $\Z/2\Z$-grading is orthogonal, parallel and the Clifford multiplication is odd -- this is what Cecchini and Zeidler call a \emph{$\Z/2\Z$-graded Dirac bundle} over $M$ (cf.~\cite[Def.~2.1]{Cecchini.Zeidler:2024}).
+Furthermore, they call a $\Z/2\Z$-graded Dirac bundle over $M$ a \emph{relative Dirac bundle} with \emph{support} $K$ if it is endowed with an odd, self-adjoint and parallel involution $\sigma \in \Gamma(M \setminus K, \End(\Hyp M))$ that anti-commutes with the $TM$-Clifford multiplication and admits a smooth extension to a bundle map on an open neighborhood of $\overline{M \setminus K}$ (\cite[Def.~2.2]{Cecchini.Zeidler:2024}).
+Hence, $e_0 \cdot$ equips $\Hyp M$ with the structure of a relative Dirac bundle with empty support.
+The formula $\DW = D - \frac{1}{2} \tr^g(k) e_0 \cdot$ shows that the Dirac-Witten operator is the Callias operator (\cite[eq.~(3.1)]{Cecchini.Zeidler:2024}) of this relative Dirac bundle associated to the potential $-\frac{1}{2} \tr^g(k)$, which has also been observed by Chai and Wan \cite{Chai.Wan:2025}.
 Here, the Dirac-Witten operator will be viewed as bounded operator

 where $H^1_\bch(\Hyp M)$ is the closure of $\{\phi \in \Gamma(\Hyp M) \mid \bch \phi_{|\del M} = \phi_{|\del M}\}$ with respect to the $H^1$-Sobolev norm.
-The analytic results from \cite[Sec.~3]{Cecchini.Zeidler:2023} give the following proposition.
+The analytic results from \cite[Sec.~3]{Cecchini.Zeidler:2024} give the following proposition.